Axway/streams-open-docs/content/en/docs/architecture/_index.md

 {{< alert title="Note" >}}MariaDB is deployed in master/slave mode with asynchronous commit for replication but the failover is not done automatically.{{< /alert >}}

-#### Nginx
+#### NGINX

-Nginx is the ingress controller in front of Streams APIs.
+NGINX is the ingress controller in front of Streams APIs.

 Source Docker image: